smallhadroncollider/taskell/roadmap.md

 - Remove duplication of config - currently using ini and hard-coded
 - Move Help modal creation into Template Haskell
 - Use lenses for nested data?
-- Share code between tasks and sub-tasks lists?
+- Add a List widget for common actions between tasks and sub-tasks

 ## Bugs

+- Very long words should get hyphenated
 - Help modal needs to scroll on smaller windows
 - No obvious way to know if there are more items in a list off-screen
 - Modal boxes shouldn't be full height unless they need to be